ApollosProject/apollos-apps/README.md

 ### Simple

-For simple UI component development, you can use the simple Storybook app in the root directory by typing:
+For simple UI component development, you can use the Storybook app in the root directory by typing:

 ```
 yarn storybook